 Of course you can!
 You just have to keep in mind that the more the jewelry moves, the less good it is for the healing process.
 For example, if you get your navel pierced, doing sit-ups the next day might not be the best idea.
 Make sure you clean your piercing after any physical activity, especially if you sweat a lot!
 For more information, take a look at our healing process in the aftercare section.

-Ideally, one should NOT submerge a new piercing underwater for at least the first two weeks.
+Ideally, one should NOT submerge a new piercing underwater for at least the first 4 weeks.
 Water’s dirty and may contain bacteria prone to cause an infection and your piercing is an open wound: you wouldn’t want to take the risk of contracting an infection.
-After the first two weeks, keep in mind that your piercing isn’t fully healed, so if you do go swimming, make sure you dry it and clean if properly afterwards and keep an eye out for any signs of irritation or beginning of an infection.
+After the first 4 weeks, keep in mind that your piercing isn’t fully healed, so if you do go swimming, make sure you dry it and clean if properly afterwards and keep an eye out for any signs of irritation or beginning of an infection.

 Nipple piercings are safe and they hurt just as much as any other piercing would.
 You will be able to breastfeed, you simply have to take the jewelry out (you don’t want your child to accidentally swallow it).
 Your nipple won’t leak like a sprinkler!